HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </bind>
 ```

-We can also use parameters in the `eval` method of the bound variable, and use the variable name `$_ARGS` in the original expression to refer to the incoming parameters, thus realizing the function of substitute expression.
+We can also use parameters in `eval` method of the bound variable, and use the variable name `$_ARGS` in the original expression to refer to the incoming parameters, thus realizing the function of substitute expression.
 Among them, `$_ARGS` represents the list of all parameters passed into `eval` (expressed in tuples or arrays), and `$_ARGS[<N>]` can refer to the `<N>`th parameter of the parameter list .

-Furthermore, we can also bind an expression to a method whose expression variable is different from `eval`, at this time we use the `against` attribute to specify the method name; if the `against` attribute is not used, the default ` eval` method name.
+Furthermore, we can also bind an expression to a method whose expression variable is different from `eval`.
+At this time we use `against` attribute to specify the method name.
+If `against` attribute is not used, the default ` eval` method name will be used.

-For example, in the following code snippet, we bind the output string to the standard output expression as an expression variable `console`, and use the `against` attribute to specify the corresponding method name `puts`:
+For example, in the following code snippet, we bind the output string to the standard output expression as an expression variable `console`, and use `against` attribute to specify the corresponding method name `puts`:

 ```hvml
      <bind on "$STREAM.stdout.writelines($_ARGS[0])" as "console" against 'puts' />